 Can I golf today?

-Want to watch Taken for the sixteenth time?
+Want to watch Liam Neeson’s special set of skills in Taken for the 34th time?

 I sure do!

 My mother thinks you should starch my shirts, don’t you agree?

 10. Send him sexy e-mails at work to get him in the mood: